DataTalksClub/data-engineering-zoomcamp/cohorts/2026/01-docker-terraform/homework.md

 a link to your GitHub repository or other public code-hosting site.

 This repository should contain the code for solving the homework.

 When your solution has SQL or shell commands and not code (e.g. python files) file format, include them directly in the README file of your repository.

 ## Question 1.
-Understanding docker first run
+Understanding Docker images

-Run docker with the `python:3.12.8` image in an interactive mode, use the entrypoint `bash`.
+Run docker with the `python:3.13` image.
+Use an entrypoint `bash` to interact with the container.

 What's the version of `pip` in the image?

+- 25.3
 - 24.3.1
 - 24.2.1
 - 23.3.1
-- 23.2.1

 ## Question 2.
 Understanding Docker networking and docker-compose

-Given the following `docker-compose.yaml`, what is the `hostname` and `port` that **pgadmin** should use to connect to the postgres database?
+Given the following `docker-compose.yaml`, what is the `hostname` and `port` that pgadmin should use to connect to the postgres database?

 ```yaml
 services: